predsci/MagMAP/README.md

 ### Mapping Data
-Once a local directory of HMI data exists, the script oftpy/examples/Map_HMI_dir.py can be used to generate maps for HipFT.
+Once a local directory of HMI data exists, the script oftpy/examples/Map_HMI_dir.py can be used to generate maps.
 Additionally, the script oftpy/maps/scripts/Update_Map_HMI.py can be used to update maps as new data comes in.
 The mapping process has five primary steps
 - Load the disk FITS file into a LosMagneto object
 - High resolution interpolation from disk to map coordinates
 - Reduce resolution by integration
 - Set assimilation weights for HipFT
-- Save to HipFT specification in an HDF5 file format
+- Save in an HDF5 file format

 ## Contact